-ENG 232 American Literature II 3 0 0 0 Prerequisites: State, ENG 112, ENG 113, or ENG 114
+ENG 241 British Literature I 3 0 0 0 3

+Prerequisites: State, ENG 112, ENG 113, or ENG 114

-This course covers selected works in American literature from 1865 to the present.
+This course covers selected works in British literature from its beginnings to the Romantic Period.
 Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
 Upon completion, students should be able to interpret, analyze, and respond to literary works in their historical and cultural contexts.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts.
-This is a Universal General Education Transfer Component (UGETC) course.
+This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.

-ENG 241 British Literature I 3 0 0 0 3 Prerequisites: State, ENG 112, ENG 113, or ENG 114
+ENG 242 British Literature II 3 0 0 0 3

+Prerequisites: State, ENG 112, ENG 113, or ENG 114

-This course covers selected works in British literature from its beginnings to the Romantic Period.
+This course covers selected works in British literature from the Romantic Period to the present.
 Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
 Upon completion, students should be able to interpret, analyze, and respond to literary works in their historical and cultural contexts.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts.
+This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.